chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 SPAKE2+-P256-SHA256-HKDF-HMAC.
 This ciphersuite indicates a SPAKE2+ protocol instance over P-256 that uses SHA256 along with HKDF {{!RFC5869}} and HMAC {{!RFC2104}}
 for G, Hash, KDF, and MAC functions, respectively.

+If no MAC algorithm is used in the key confirmation phase, its respective column in the table below can be ignored and the ciphersuite name will contain no MAC identifier.

 | G              | Hash   | KDF    | MAC    |
 |:---------------|:------:|:------:|:------:|